minetest/minetest/doc/lua_api.md

   `get_mapgen_setting`, `get_noiseparams`, `get_decoration_id` and more
 * `minetest.get_node`, `set_node`, `find_node_near`, `find_nodes_in_area`,
   `spawn_tree` and similar
-    * these only operate on the current chunk
+    * these only operate on the current chunk (if inside a callback)

 Variables:
 * `minetest.settings`